LLNL/spheral/docs/user_guide/user/sph.rst

 What are these meshfree modeling methods?
 ###################################################

 Spheral was conceived as a tool for the development and utilization of meshfree physics modeling algorithms, such as N-body gravitational models and Smoothed Particle Hydrodynamics (SPH).
-In order to understand how best to use Spheral and it's applicability to a given problem, it is useful having a basic grasp of how these sorts of meshfree methods work.
+In order to understand how best to use Spheral and its applicability to a given problem, it is useful to have a basic grasp of how these sorts of meshfree methods work.
 This section is intended as a (very) brief introduction to these ideas -- the interested researcher is encouraged to dive into the detailed references to gain a deeper understanding.

 SPH began in the astrophysics community which was looking for a method of modeling hydrodynamics coupled with N-body gravity methods.
 Since N-body is particle based, it was natural to look for a hydrodynamics method which could also be particle based, and so SPH was born in the late 1970's.
 SPH is indeed a method that solves the Lagrangian hydrodynamic conservation equations (mass, momentum, and energy) on points that move freely about the problem.
 Ordinary hydrodynamic methods usually discretize space using a mesh of some sort, which carves space up into cells.
 Meshfree methods instead distribute the mass of the problem amongst a finite number of points, which should be laid down conformally with the mass distribution being modeled.
-As an example, consider a 2D cartoon example where we want represent a bounded circle of fluid using SPH:
+As an example, consider a 2D problem where we want represent a bounded circle of fluid using SPH:

 .. subfigure::
    :layout-sm: AB